-One of the newest and most innovative funding methods on the market is invoice financing.
-With one of the most popular forms of this practice referred to as invoice discounting, which is available through service providers such as Touch Financial.
-Through this method, your company’s unpaid accounts receivable are used as collateral for a short-term loan, which is worth around 80% of all invoices less than 90-days old.
+One of the most effective funding methods on the market is invoice financing.
+With one of the most popular forms of this product being invoice discounting, which is available through service providers such as Touch Financial.
+Through this solution, your company’s accounts receivable is used as collateral for a cash advance – usually up to around 95% of the invoice value.

 This debt is settled once clients pay the value of their invoice, bringing your venture back onto an even keel within a relatively short period of time.
 This serves as an excellent way to optimize your business’ cash flow, while enabling the venture to grow without encumbering long-term debt.

 The option of borrowing from friends and family members, which remains a universally popular financing method, offers a number of obvious benefits.
 One of the main advantages is the fact that you won’t be required to pay any interest on the amount borrowed, while in most instances you won’t be asked to sacrifice any equity within the business either.